How To Vet Your Mobile App’s Success Before Launch - Eric Seufert’s Growth Summit Insights

 Apps that reach top spots very quickly are likely to be backed by big publishers who have poured big bucks into UA, which is not a position that most app companies can emulate.
 Thus, when you are plotting your app store success matrix, consider:

 - Has the app reached a top 50 grossing position?
 How long has it held this position?

-- Does the publisher / studio have a portfolio of other top 20 grossing games?
+- Does the publisher/studio have a portfolio of another top 20 grossing games?
 You can discount these, as it indicates they probably have a large budget to spend on UA, and can afford to promote the app even if they aren’t achieving ROI.

-- Has the app shown a general upward trajectory since it launched?
-If the app’s historical data shows a staggered trajectory, it’s likely that user retention isn’t strong.
+- Has the app shown a generally upward trajectory since it launched?
+If the app’s historical data shows a staggering trajectory, it’s likely that user retention isn’t strong.

 - High revenue opportunities will tend to have broad appeal, but don’t dismiss opportunities within ‘niche’ audiences; some special interest audiences will be prepared to pay more for the right app or game.